 Types of KRAS mutations

-There are many types of KRAS mutations, which are named for the part of DNA that has the error.
+There are many types of KRAS mutations.
+Each mutation is named based on the location of the error in the DNA.

 About half of patients with a KRAS mutation have a type called KRAS G12C.
-The other types that happen in the rest of patients include:
+The other types that are know to happen include:

 • G12V